jprichardson/node-fs-extra/README.md

 [![Coverage Status](https://img.shields.io/coveralls/jprichardson/node-fs-extra.svg)](https://coveralls.io/r/jprichardson/node-fs-extra)

-This module adds a few extra file system methods that aren't included in the native `fs` module.
+`fs-extra` adds file system methods that aren't included in the native `fs` module.
 It is a drop in replacement for `fs`.